School of Creative Industries

 Why choose this course?

-Thank you for your interest in pursuing a research degree with the Faculty of Arts.
+Thank you for your interest in pursuing a research degree with the Faculty of Arts, Business and Social Science.
 We will be delighted to discuss your area of interest with you but, before doing so, it is important to determine whether or not we can offer research supervision in your chosen area.
-Please follow the link shown below to review our current areas of research supervision.

 The aim of our research programmes is to give each student the best possible foundation from which to launch further research and career development.
 We help our students to develop the relevant research skills and methods and also support the development of related skills such as IT, presentation and career planning.